rabanti-github/PicoXLSX/MigrationGuide.md

-# Migration Guide v2.x to v3.0.0
+# Migration Guide v3.x to v4.0.0

 ## Introduction

+PicoXLSX is now a subset of [NanoXLSX](https://github.com/rabanti-github/NanoXLSX) and therefore underwent some major changes.
+Since the used dependencies of NanoXLSX (v3.0.0) was also changed quite drastically between v2.x and 3.x (improved usability, consistency and modularization), these changes are reflecting now in PicoXLSX v4.x.
-NanoXLSX underwent several changes in version 3.0.0, to improve usability, consistency and modularization.
-This caused some breaking changes, that are summarized in this migration guide.
+There are some breaking changes, that are summarized in this migration guide.

-In the most cases, just namespaces have to be added or adapted, e.g. `using NanoXLSX.Extensions;` for the new reader extension methods.
+## General changes

+1. The namespace `PicoXLSX` was changed to `NanoXLSX`, to reflect the integration of PicoXLSX into NanoXLSX.
+Therefore, all occurrences of `PicoXLSX` in the code have to be replaced by `NanoXLSX`.
+2. All sub-classes, like `Cell.Address`, `Style.Font`, etc. are now independent classes.
+Therefore, all occurrences of these classes have to be adapted in the code, e.g. instead of `Style.Font font = new Font();`, `Font font = new Font();` is used.
+Additionally, some namespaces, like `NanoXLSX.Styles`, have to be added as usings.
-Furthermore, a lot of constants were renamed to follow the C# naming conventions.
+3. All constants and enum values were renamed to follow the C# naming conventions (PascalCase for public members).
+Therefore, all occurrences of these constants and enum values have to be adapted in the code.

-However, most important change is the modularization of NanoXLSX, where the reading and writing functionalities were moved to separate packages: `NanoXLSX.Reader` and `NanoXLSX.Writer`.
-The core package `NanoXLSX.Core` now only contains the core classes, like `Workbook`, `Worksheet`, `Cell`, `Style`, etc.
+Important to note is, that PicoXLSX can now be extended by adding further NanoXLSX package references.
+For instance, if `NanoXLSX.Reader` is added as NuGet reference to PicoXLSX, it gets reader functionalities and has basically the same scope as NanoXLSX (Meta-Package).

 The following guide lists all necessary changes, as well as changed behaviors of properties and methods.